-2015 2014 Interest and dividend income Net unrealized and realized (losses) gains on investments \$ 4,602,622 (13,677,888) \$ 4,750,368 17,428,641 Return on investments \$ (9,075,266) \$22,179,009
+2016 2015 Interest and dividend income Net unrealized and realized gains (losses) on investments \$ 4,602,622 (13,677,888) Return on investments \$ 38,517,890 \$ (9,075,266 )

-The Foundation classifies its investments into Level 1, which refers to investments traded in an active market; Level 2, which refers to investments not traded in an active market but for which observable market inputs are readily available; and Level 3, which refers to investments not traded in an active market and for which no significant observable market inputs are available.
+The Foundation classifies its investments measured at fair value on a recurring basis into Level 1, which refers to investments traded in an active market; Level 2, which refers to investments not traded in an active market inputs are readily available; and Level 3, which refers to investments not traded in an active market and for which no significant observable market inputs are available.
 Generally, Level 3 investments are valued based upon information provided by fund managers or general partners, including audited financial statements of the investment funds.
 The levels relate to valuation only and do not necessarily indicate a measure of risk.
-At December 31, 2015 and 2014, the Foundation's investments were classified as follows, based on fair values:
+At December 31, 2016 and 2015, the Foundation's investments measured at fair value on a recurring basis were classified as follows, based on fair values: